softwaredevPK/CRUD_task/README.md

 CRUD Task
 ===

 This is a project built for recruitment purposes.
-It's goal is to build an app based on FastApi, with ElasticSearch as Database, and put them into separate containers with Docker.
+Its goal is to build an app based on FastApi, with ElasticSearch as Database, and put them into separate containers with Docker.

 #### Docker